MaterializeInc/materialize/doc/user/content/ingest-data/source-creation-lifecycle.md

 ## Initial data load

-It all starts with the creation of a new (sub)source, which triggers an initial snapshot for the source.
+It all starts with the creation of a new source, which triggers an initial snapshot.
 The initial snapshot contains all historic data that is available in the external system, which is atomically committed to the storage layer at a specific timestamp.
 Because of that, you are not able to query your source until Materialize has finished ingesting the initial snapshot.

 Depending on the size of the source, this progress can take a few minutes up to several hours.
 It’s also a resource intensive task (in particular if you are using `ENVELOPE UPSERT`).
 If your source cluster restarts while taking the initial snapshot, e.g., because it runs out of memory, you need to scale up the cluster of the source.
 Keep in mind that the initial snapshot needs to be restarted from scratch in case there is a failure.
 So your source may seem busy, whereas the cluster is constantly restarting and the initial snapshot cannot progress beyond a certain point.
 So it’s worthwhile to also keep an eye on the CPU and memory utilization during this phase.